 provide the Authority, the Panel, and the Secretary of State with copies of the Completion Report and a list of the sections of such report that the DCC considers should be redacted prior to publication; and

-review the supporting documentation and evidence with regards to the relevant exit criteria with the nominated Panel Sub-Committee.
+review the supporting documentation and evidence with regards to the relevant exit criteria with the Panel.

 The Panel shall confirm the completion of Initial Pallet Validation or shall highlight where it believes the exit criteria have not been met.